APPLICATIONS FOR GRANT FUNDING OPEN BEGINNING JANUARY 6, 2020

-Every two years, we solicit applications to partner with us in fighting for the health, education, and financial stability of every person in our community.
-Grants are awarded competitively to programs that align closely with our strategic priorities to address the local areas of greatest need.
+Every two years, United Way of Benton & Franklin Counties solicits requests for proposals to partner with us to address our community's biggest challenges.
+Grants are awarded competitively to programs that align closely with our strategic priorities to address the local areas of greatest need:

 To be eligible for funding by United Way of Benton & Franklin Counties, agencies must meet all of the following criteria: